+"My partner Julie and I have just got back after a week at the Morris Hotel - I have two main comments: 1 week was not enough & Can't wait to go back!
 I read the reviews prior to booking and these were partly why we booked the Morris, also because we liked the look of the rooftop terrace / swimming pool and the central location.
 To quote 'you can never keep all of the people happy all of the time' is a fact, but I think that the glass will always be half empty for some people.
 If, like us you have the 'half full' philosophy I guarantee you will love this hotel.
 When I say hotel I would emphasise that the experience was made so very good by the staff themselves who we found without exception to be friendly, courteous and professional to the extreme â 6 star.
 From the moment we walked into the reception until the moment we left we were treat like VIPs and as the week progressed, somehow also like part of a big family.
 We booked half board and were very happy with the food and service.
 The cost of extras such as bar and pool snacks were also reasonable, including an excellent 5 course dinner on the last night.
 Having booked independently we had no rep, but didnât need one as we were so well looked after and in fact ultimately saved a fortune by booking locally with expert guidance from the hotel staff.
 Our holiday experience in Luxor was exceptional and I can honestly say that it could not have been as good had we not stayed at the Morris.
 We visited other hotels during the week including a top 5 star, which was beautiful and might more suit people who prefer a resort cocoon, but for us even at the same price we would not dream of staying anywhere else in Egypt!"

 - Travel date: 11th October 2007

 "From day one we found that the staff could not do enough for us they treated us like royalty (and as a group two senior ,one adult and one child) they catered for all ages,the rooms were cleaned exceptionally well every day. also because each of us had different taste in foods (we are not alike when it came eating) they asked us what each would like and and they did their best to satisfy all of us,wonderful , we can find no fault with the hotel morris neither with its staff.
 Highly recommended.
 Karen and Patrick Colvill"

 - Travel date: 4th September 2007

 excellent and friendly hotel

 - Travel date: 16th August 2007

 Dont believe all the good you read about the morris!!!